-Rising damp results in unsightly damage to internal decorations, which will lead to timber decay and heat loss through the wall.
-In addition rising moisture from the ground, carries with it hygroscopic ground salts such as chlorides and nitrates.
-Which have the natural ability to absorb moisture from the atmosphere leading to the wall becoming damp in conditions of high relative humidity.
-The cyclical nature of the crystallisation and rewetting of these salts breaks down internal plaster and ruin internal decorations, this is the reason why the plaster needs to be removed and replaced.
+Rising dampness results in unsightly damage to internal decorations which will lead to timber decay and heat loss through the wall.
+In addition, rising moisture from the ground carries with it hygroscopic ground salts such as chlorides and nitrates which have the natural ability to absorb moisture from the atmosphere leading to the wall becoming damp in conditions of high relative humidity.
+The cyclical nature of the crystallisation and rewetting of these salts breaks down internal plaster and ruins internal decorations.
+This is why the plaster needs to be removed and replaced.

 How do we cure the rising dampness?

-First and most important is the survey, this is undertaken by one of our qualified surveyors.
-This is to ensure that the defects are due to rising dampness and not some other defect, installing a damp proof course will not cure moisture defects, due to lateral movement of moisture due to a high external ground or neighbours floor levels.
+First and most important is the survey, which is undertaken by one of our qualified surveyors.
+This is to ensure that the defects are due to rising dampness and not something else because installing a damp proof course will not cure other moisture defects like the lateral movement of moisture due to the high external ground or neighbour’s floor levels.

-The surveyor will write a detailed report and specification for the remedial works required, to BS6576:2005+A1:2012 ‘Code of Practice for the Installation of Chemical Damp-proof Courses’ ensuring that your problem is cured and also guaranteed, with a fully insured GPI independent insurance.
+The surveyor will write a detailed report and specification for the remedial works required to the BS6576:2005+A1:2012 ‘Code of Practice for the Installation of Chemical Damp-Proof Courses’, ensuring that your problem is cured and also guaranteed with a fully insured GPI independent insurance.

 General treatment methods

 Originally a cement render was applied to the wall surface which incorporated a waterproofer and salt inhibitors, to prevent the lateral movement of moisture and hygroscopic salts leeching through to the decorative finish.
 Nowadays there are a number of different damp proofing plaster systems available, with BBA Accreditation which is the symbol of quality, reassurance and integrity of building products within the construction industry.